Chocotto Sister

 Chocotto Sister (ちょこッとSister, Chokotto Shisutā) is a Japanese manga series written by Gō Zappa and illustrated by Sakura Takeuchi.
-It is published by Hakusensha in the magazine Young Animal and collected in 8 tankōbon volumes.
-The series has been adapted into a 24-episode anime television series by Nomad, airing in 2006 and released on 8 DVDs.
-It is also known as Chokotto Sister and Chocosis.
+It was published in Hakusensha's seinen manga magazine Young Animal from 2003 to 2007, with its chapters collected in eight tankōbon volumes.
+The series has been adapted into a 24-episode anime television series by Nomad, airing in 2006 and released on eight DVDs.